monomadic/ni-file/README.md

 Please check the [docs](/doc/README.md) for the latest api changes and schematics.

+You might also wish to check out the [working repository](https://github.com/monomadic/hexfiend-templates) I use for [hexfiend](https://hexfiend.com/).
+This is where a lot of my work in reverse engineering for file formats, and has some file information not present in this repository (and some other RE projects).
+If a file is not reading correctly with this library, the place to start looking is usually by having a set of these templates on hand and viewing the file with that.

 ## Installation

 This is a library, but there are helper binaries in the examples folder: